 Online Shopping Becomes the Preferred Form

-Post-pandemic, it’s possible this trend will continue.
-People might determine online shopping is the easiest, most efficient way to get items they want or need.
+Post-pandemic, it’s likely this trend will continue.
+People might determine online shopping is the easiest, most efficient way to get the items they want or need.

 Plexiglass at Cash Registers

 Retailers have been working hard to provide at least 6 feet of space between people in store locations, but this isn’t possible at most cash registers.
 Consequently, this is the most dangerous part of a store, according to CNN.

 Many retailers have installed plexiglass at cash registers to create a protective barrier between customers and employees.
 Trader Joe’s and The Home Depot are among the retailers that have taken this measure.